RichelleAntony/climateclaims/README.md

 Kurtzweil, Jenna.
 2025.
 “Rain in the Sahara?
 UIC Researchers Predict a Wetter Future for the Desert | UIC Today.”
 University of Illinois System.
 UIC Today. https://today.uic.edu/rain-in-the-sahara-uic-researchers-predict-a-wetter-future-for-the-desert/.

 Monerie, Paul-Arthur, Emilia Sanchez-Gomez, and Julien Boé.
 2017.
-“On the Range of Future Sahel Precipitation Projections and the Selection of a Sub-Sample of CMIP5 Models for Impact Studies.”
-Climate Dynamics 48 (7): 2751–70. https://doi.org/10.1007/s00382-016-3236-y.
+“On the Range of Future Sahel Precipitation Projections and the Selection of a Sub-Sample of CMIP5 Models for Impact Studies.” *Climate Dynamics* 48 (7): 2751–70. https://doi.org/10.1007/s00382-016-3236-y.

 Sylla, Mouhamadou Bamba, Pinghouinde Michel Nikiema, Peter Gibba, Ibourahima Kebe, and Nana Ama Browne Klutse.
 2016.
 “Climate Change over West Africa: Recent Trends and
 Future Projections.”
-In Adaptation to Climate Change and Variability in Rural West Africa, edited by Joseph A. Yaro and Jan Hesselberg.
+In *Adaptation to Climate Change and Variability in Rural West Africa*, edited by Joseph A. Yaro and Jan Hesselberg.
 Springer International Publishing. https://doi.org/10.1007/978-3-319-31499-0_3.

 Taguela, Thierry N., Akintomide A. Akinsanola, Tolulope E. Adeliyi, Alan Rhoades, and Robert H. Nazarian.
 2025.
 “Understanding Drivers and Uncertainty in Projected African
 Precipitation.”
 Npj Climate and Atmospheric Science 8 (1): 222. https://doi.org/10.1038/s41612-025-01123-8.